ngimb64/Reactive-File-Transfer/README.md

 >       &emsp;&emsp;- Linux:  `python3 setup.py venv`

 - Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- For Windows in the Scripts directory, execute `activate` or `activate.bat` script to activate the virtual environment.
+- For Windows, in the venv\Scripts directory, execute `activate` or `activate.bat` script to activate the virtual environment.
-- For Linux in the bin directory, execute `source activate` to activate the virtual environment.
+- For Linux, in the venv/bin directory, execute `source activate` to activate the virtual environment.
-- If for some reason issues are experienced with the setup script, the alternative is to manually create an environment, activate it, then run pip install -r packages.txt in project root
+- If for some reason issues are experienced with the setup script, the alternative is to manually create an environment, activate it, then run pip install -r packages.txt in project root.

 ## How To Use
 - Ensure the prereqs are met (most later versions of 3 should work) and the installation steps have been followed